Provost’s Ethics Colloquium

 2:00 p.m., Nov.
 10th, Lory Student Center Theater

-To reserve a free ticket for this event, please click here: Eventbrite Nussbaum 2 p.m.
+To watch a recording of this event, please here: Livestream Nussbaum 2 p.m.

 Anger, Powerlessness and the Politics of Blame

 5:00 p.m., Nov.
 10th, Lory Student Center Theater